lordelph/pastebin/README.md

 Forks
 =====
-* http://bitbucket.org/j-samuel/paste - this is a fork from 2010 and has
+* http://bitbucket.org/j-samuel/paste - this is a fork from 2010 and no update since 2015-04-19
-  seen a fair amount of activity since then.
-Worth checking out!

 To Do